clareokafor/clareokafor/README.md

 **Twitter:** https://twitter.com/clareokafo
 **Portfolio:** https://clareokafor.github.io

-> curious about something I’ve built? open an issue on the repo — I’m happy to talk through the approach.
+> curious about something I’ve built? open an issue on the repo and  I’ll be happy to talk through the approach.